Azure Reserved Virtual Machine Instances

 Lower your total cost of ownership by combining Azure Reserved Instances with pay-as-you-go prices to manage costs across predictable and variable workloads.
 In many cases, you can further reduce your costs with reserved instance size flexibility.

 What is more, you can now improve budgeting and forecasting with a single upfront payment, making it easy to calculate your investments.
+Or, lower your upfront cash outflow with monthly payment options at no additional cost.

 Simplicity meets flexibility